Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Notice in the screen capture above the `mov eax, 55h` instruction.
 This instruction discloses the System Service Number (SSN) for the NtCreateFile() function.

-A System Service Number (SSN) is a number in a array managed by the System Service Descriptor Table (SSDT).
+A System Service Number (SSN) is a number in an array managed by the System Service Descriptor Table (SSDT).

 When a program in User Space calls a function, in our case `Kernel32!CreateFileW`, eventually the execution of code is transferred to `NTDLL!NtCreateFile` in NTDLL.DLL.
 Then NTDLL.DLL will use syscall or sysenter to the kernel routine `Nt!NtCreateFile`.